 Last year I tried to take a picture every day.
 I failed, but forcing myself to look closer at the world around me did change the way I saw things.

-Everyone is different, but here are a few of the things I tried:
+Everyone is different, but here are a few of the other things I tried:

-- Plan excursions – Just about every town, no matter how small, has at least one museum, historical landmark, or other point of interest that you’re probably not familiar with.
+- Planning excursions – Just about every town, no matter how small, has at least one museum, historical landmark, or other point of interest that you’re probably not familiar with.
 Find a few and visit them one by one in a series of weekend trips.

-- Take walks – You might think you’ve seen everything there is to see in your home town, but changing your perspective, such as shifting from a driving commute to a long walk, often opens up whole new worlds.
+- Taking walks – You might think you’ve seen everything there is to see in your hometown, but changing your perspective, such as shifting from a driving commute to a long walk, often opens up whole new worlds.

-- Check out guidebooks to your hometown – You’ll learn one of two things from this: in the best scenario you might find some stuff you didn’t know about.
+- Checking out guidebooks to your hometown – You’ll learn one of two things from this: in the best scenario you might find some stuff you didn’t know about.
 On the other hand, this might primarily demonstrate just how wildly inaccurate and, er, misguided, guidebooks are.
-All those mistakes and bad tips for people heading to your home town?
+All those mistakes and bad tips for people heading to your hometown?
 Yup, you’re following the same sort of bad recommendations when you travel.

 I hit upon the notion of exploring my hometown as a way to hold on to that incredible feeling of freedom I had on my last extended trip.
 It’s definitely not as easy, but it has been rewarding, and while that free feeling may be more fleeting at home, you can still find it.